ScottArbeit/Grace/docs/Design and Motivations.md

 ### Import and export, but not sync

-Grace will support one-time import from Git, and snapshot-style export to a `git bundle` file, but supporting two-way synchronization between Grace and Git, or using the Grace client as a front-end to a Git repository, is an explicit non-goal.
+Grace will support one-time import from Git, and snapshot-style export to a `git bundle` file, but supporting two-way synchronization between Grace and Git is an explicit non-goal.
+Getting through the edge cases of that would take a while, and I have much higher-priority things to do.

-Grace's design is so different from Git's that spending time trying to make them fit together in one client is less about composition, and more about duct-taping two totally different things together.
-It doesn't make sense.
+Grace's design is so different from Git's that spending time trying to make them fit together is less about composition, and more about duct-taping two totally different things together.

 ![](https://gracevcsdevelopment.blob.core.windows.net/static/Orange3.svg)